todbichig/todbichiginput/README.md

 Restart your computer

 # Fonts
-Currently the only fonts that properly support Unicode Todo bichig are the Oyun series of fonts supplied by Inner Mongolia University: http://oyun.mglip.com/mongolfont/index.aspx or their other font Mongolian BT http://trans.mglip.com/css/MONG140728_BT.ttf
+Font support for properly displaying unicode Tod Bichig is still sadly very minimal.

+Inner Mongolia Universities Oyun series of fonts no longer support Tod Bichig, however there Mongolian BT font still seems to mostly work, it is available here: http://trans.mglip.com/css/MONG140728_BT.ttf

+NotoSansMongolian has improved a lot, but still has one or two bugs.
+(I think I wasn't clear enough about bug #5 and bug #6)

+I am currently looking at other fonts that seem to work, and will post more details later.

-The only other font that is mostly correct is Mongolian Baiti, but it has bugs with displaying ᡅ.
+Mongolian Baiti has bugs with displaying ᡅ.

+Menksoft Qagan seems like it might work.
+I will look into that more.